Latin American Philosophy

-It is not until the generation born around 1910 reached maturity in the 1940s that a self-critical spirit clearly entered Latin American philosophy, a state of normalcy became established in most countries of Latin America, and what might be called Latin-Americanism grew significantly.
+It is not until the generation born around 1910 reached maturity in the 1940s that a self-critical spirit clearly entered Latin American philosophy.
+A state of normalcy became established in most countries of Latin America, and what might be called Latin-Americanism grew significantly.
 The limitations on originality characteristic of previous generations were in part the result of the lack of self-criticism and the practical difficulties involved in pursuing a philosophical career in Latin America.
-The contribution of those generations was largely restricted to the importation of foreign thought; originality in substantive doctrine was rarely achieved.
-In a majority of cases, there was no effort to enter into a problematic or to relate foreign ideas to local situations.
+The contribution of those generations was largely restricted to the importation of foreign thought; originality in substantive doctrine was rarely achieved, or even an ambition.

 This group was the first generation of Latin American philosophers to benefit from formal education in philosophy.
-Previous philosophers had been mostly self-taught, typically trained in one of the professions but taking up philosophy because of a personal interest in it.
+Previous philosophers had been mostly self-taught, typically trained in another profession, but taking up philosophy out of personal interest.
 The structural changes in the academy introduced by the Founders and the generation that followed made it possible for an entire generation to be trained by philosophers at the university.

 Another important general feature of this period of Latin American philosophy was that the incipient Latin-Americanism of the previous generation developed and flourished.
 This change became evident with the philosophers born around 1910 and those who followed them.
-Several philosophers of this generation moved easily among Latin American countries, traveling throughout Latin America and establishing dialogue with other Latin Americans.
+Several philosophers of this generation readily traveled throughout Latin America and establishing dialogue with other Latin Americans.
 This is not to say that Latin-Americanism in philosophy was very robust.
-Even today, isolation is one of the most pervasive characteristics of the situation in which Latin American philosophers find themselves.
-Still, there was a change for the better at this time.
-Even though the limited pattern of communication characteristic at the time of the founders was still largely in force, new lines of communication began to develop.
+Even today, lack of region-wide philosophical dialogue remains more common than not, and communities of discourse tend to be more local or national than international.
+Still, philosophical communication within Latin America markedly increased during this period.

-One of the factors that helped the development of philosophy was the increasing consciousness of a distinctly Latin American philosophical identity.
-In part, this was a result of growing consciousness of the increasing importance of Latin America in the world and, on the philosophical side, of the introduction in Latin America of Ortega's perspectivism.
-By the time of Samuel Ramos and Leopoldo Zea, the Founders' preoccupation with an autochthonous Latin American philosophy gave rise to a controversy in which practically all important philosophers of the period participated.
+One of the factors that helped the development of philosophy was the increasing consciousness of a distinctly Latin American philosophical identity, of a sense that there was something different or distinctive about Latin American philosophy.
+In part, this was a result of growing consciousness of the increasing importance of Latin America in the world and, on the philosophical side, of the introduction in Latin America of Ortega’s perspectivism.
+By the time of Samuel Ramos and Leopoldo Zea, the Founders’ preoccupation with the existence of an autochthonous Latin American philosophy gave rise to a controversy about whether and how it existed.
+This debate was one in which practically all important philosophers of the period participated.
 In turn, this debate provided impetus to the study and dissemination of the philosophical work of Latin American thinkers throughout the region.

-Notable work in this vein includes Aníbal Sánchez Reulet's (1910–1997) groundbreaking work, published in Tierra Firme in 1936 and entitled “Panorama de las ideas filosóficas en Hispanoamérica.”
-Subsequent work by Zea on positivism in Mexico, written in the early 1940s, as well as Ramos' historical study of Mexican philosophy took up the thread, as did Ramón Insua Rodríguez's history of philosophy in Hispanic America and Guillermo Francovich's account of philosophy in Bolivia.
-The roughly three quarters of a century that has passed since the publication of Sánchez Reulet's essay has seen a remarkable proliferation of work concerned with the identity of Latin American philosophy.
-In addition, anthologies, specialized works, and critical editions of Latin American philosophical classics have appeared in print.
+Notable work in this vein includes Aníbal Sánchez Reulet’s (1910–1997) groundbreaking work, published in Tierra Firme in 1936 and entitled “Panorama de las ideas filosóficas en Hispanoamérica.”
+Subsequent work by Zea on positivism in Mexico, written in the early 1940s, as well as Ramos’ historical study of Mexican philosophy took up the thread, as did Ramón Insua Rodríguez’s history of philosophy in Hispanic America and Guillermo Francovich’s account of philosophy in Bolivia.
+In the eight decades since the publication of Sánchez Reulet’s essay, there has been a remarkable proliferation of work concerned with the identity of Latin American philosophy.
+In addition, anthologies, specialized works, and critical editions of Latin American philosophical classics have been published.
 The very controversy concerning the existence and possibility of an autochthonous Latin American philosophy that drew so much attention in the second quarter of the twentieth century (and, for that matter, still continues), has helped to promote and spread the knowledge of Latin American thought and the philosophical dialogue among Latin American philosophers.

-A second factor that contributed to philosophical growth and Latin-Americanism was political oppression and the sometimes lack of intellectual freedom available to Latin American intellectuals.
-This was not a phenomenon peculiar to any particular period of Latin American philosophy.
+A second factor that contributed to philosophical growth and Latin-Americanism was political oppression and the periodic repression of intellectual freedom in Latin America.
+This was not a phenomenon limited to any one period of Latin American philosophy.
 The colonial regime was without a doubt paradigmatic of intellectual oppression and control, but the fact of oppression and intellectual constraints became more profound after independence.
-In the nineteenth century, positivists used philosophy as an instrument to further and support their own political and social agendas, and in the twentieth century this oppressive pattern became institutionalized extending both to regimes of the right and the left.
-The result is always been the same: intellectual abuse, the violation of rights indispensable for the pursuit of philosophical ideas and their investigation, the lack of freedom of expression, and the manipulation of pedagogic institutions and scientific investigation for political and ideological ends.
+In the nineteenth century, positivists used philosophy as an instrument for specific political and social agendas, and it was used as a basis for suppressing dissent.
+In the twentieth century this oppressive pattern was not limited to a specific intellectual orientation; philosophical suppression became institutionalized in regimes of the right and the left.
+The result has always been the same: intellectual abuse, the violation of rights indispensable for the pursuit of philosophical ideas and their investigation, the lack of freedom of expression, and the manipulation of pedagogic institutions and scientific investigation for political and ideological ends.
 Latin American intellectuals subject to these pressures have regularly been forced to go into exile, a state of affairs that has become almost customary and is prevalent to this day in some countries.
-Frondizi's life is a classic example: his many trips throughout Latin America were the result of the periodic political upheavals and oppression in Argentina.
-There was an indirect but unexpectedly beneficial result of this recurring situation: the ensuing philosophical peripatetism of Latin American philosophers contributed to the inter-American philosophical dialogue.
+Frondizi’s life is paradigmatic of the situation: his many trips throughout Latin America were the result of the periodic political upheavals and oppression in Argentina.
+An indirect but unexpectedly beneficial result of this recurring situation was that the philosophical peripatetism of Latin American philosophers contributed to inter-American philosophical dialogue.